 The encoded binary data shall be modulated by MC-OOK, i.e., encoded bits 0 and 1 shall be converted into OFF and ON symbols, respectively.
-The duration of the MC-OOK modulated symbol corresponding to each encoded bit is dependent on WUR-MCS.
-It is 4 µs for WUR-MCS0 while it is 2 µs for WUR-MCS1.
-The MC-OOK modulated symbol corresponding to each input bit for WUR-MCS0 is shown in Table 32.e (MC-OOK modulated symbol for WUR-MCS0).
-SIM0,OFF and SIM0,ON denote OFF and ON symbols with 4 µs duration for WUR-MCS0, respectively.
-The MC-OOK modulated symbol corresponding to each input bit for WUR MCS1 is shown in Table 32.f (MC-OOK modulated symbol for WUR MCS1).
-SIM1,OFF and SIM1,ON denote OFF and ON symbols with 2 µs duration for WUR-MCS1, respectively.
+The duration of the MC-OOK modulated symbol corresponding to each encoded bit is dependent on WUR Data Rate.
+It is 4 µs for WUR-LDR while it is 2 µs for WUR-HDR.
+The MC-OOK modulated symbol corresponding to each input bit for WUR-LDR is shown in Table 32.G (MC-OOK modulated symbol for WUR-LDR).
+SYM0,OFF and SYM0,ON denote OFF and ON symbols with 4 µs duration for WUR-LDR, respectively.
+The MC-OOK modulated symbol corresponding to each input bit for WUR HDR is shown in Table 32.H (MC-OOK modulated symbol for WUR HDR).
+SIM1,OFF and SIM1,ON denote OFF and ON symbols with 2 µs duration for WUR-HDR, respectively.

-Table 32.e MC-OOK modulated symbol for WUR-MCS0
+Table 32.G MC-OOK modulated symbol for WUR-LDR